 Message from the CEO

-I am pleased to present IOGC’s Management Plan for 2016-17.
-This plan outlines our strategic priorities and operational deliverables for the fiscal year and has been developed with input from our clients and stakeholders.
+I am pleased to present IOGC’s Management Plan for 2017-18.
+This plan outlines our strategic priorities and operational deliverables for the fiscal year and has been developed with input from our First Nations clients and our stakeholders.
 The plan builds upon the foundation of our Strategic Framework, which sets out our four directional priorities:

 - Excellence in Governance;